Children, workers rushed to hospital after carbon monoxide leak at Allentown daycare

-Every ambulance in Allentown responded to the leak at Happy Smiles Learning Center in the 400 block of Wabash Street, said Capt.
+Every ambulance in Allentown responded Tuesday morning to the leak at Happy Smiles Learning Center in the 400 block of Wabash Street, said Capt.
 John Christopher, with the Allentown Fire Department.

+More than two dozen children and workers were rushed to the hospital after a CO leak at a daycare in Allentown on Tuesday.

-The 911 call Tuesday morning was initially a medical call for a child who was unconscious, Christopher said.
+The 911 call was initially a medical call for a child who was unconscious, Christopher said.
 When firefighters and EMTs responded, the monitors on their bags alerted them to carbon monoxide.

 That prompted a full evacuation of the center and a massive emergency response, as multiple people were showing symptoms, he said.